-The Comita Project
+The Comita Project, Colombia

 Rugby is continuing to advance its community socialization program, prior consultation process and baseline environmental studies which are necessary before a drilling program at Comita can be initiated.
-It is anticipated that certain non-drilling exploration activities will commence in early 2013.
+It is anticipated that certain non-drilling exploration activities will commence in 2014.

-The Mabuhay Project
+The Mabuhay Project, Philippines

 Rugby's initial drill program at Mabuhay was completed in late 2011 and comprised 8 drill holes totaling approximately 4,000 m.
 That program intersected both epithermal gold and porphyry copper-gold mineralization.
 The Company believes further potential for the discovery of both epithermal gold deposits and gold-copper porphyry systems exists on a target known as the Mother Lode which is yet to be drilled by Rugby.
-The Mother Lode target was identified through induced polarization work completed in 2011.